prof18/MoneyFlow/README.md

 - 🏗 Sync data with Dropbox

 Legend:
-✅ Implemented
+- ✅ Implemented
-💭 Not yet implemented, still in my mind!
+- 💭 Not yet implemented, still in my mind!
-🏗 Working on it
+- 🏗 Working on it

-## Tech Stack

 ## Further Readings